nancyesmis/fault-tolerant-distributed-system/submit/README.txt

 (5) install g++  and make in the 4 servers.
 (6) ./deploy.sh

+Kill/Recover a node
+(*) kill:   ./serverOnOff.sh off
+(*) recover: ./serverOnOff.sh on

-(*) Before using the system, we need to make sure the time of the servers are synchronized (*) The ip address should not change during the reboot (*) The port number of different servers in config.txt should be different
+(*) Before using the system, we need to make sure the time of the servers are synchronized or we can use the client's time as timestamp;
+(*) The ip address should not change during the reboot (*) The port number of different servers in config.txt should be different